-With talk of Smart Cities, it is important for older people to be included in digital designs.
-Twenty-two industry built apps were evaluated in this open access study from Trinity College Dublin.
+With talk of Smart Cities, it is important for older adults to be included in digital designs.
+Twenty-two industry built mobile apps were evaluated in a study from Trinity College Dublin.
 Some were designed specifically for older people, and others for a broader target audience.

 The article is titled, “Are Mobile Apps Usable and Accessible for Senior Citizens in Smart Cities?”
 It provides a comprehensive review and good conclusions.
 It is expected that more people will use mobile apps and computers to accomplish daily tasks and to access important information and services.
 This kind of study and ongoing research is therefore important.

-Abstract.
 The population in cities is expected to exponentially grow by 2050, and so is the world population aged 65 and over.
 This has increased the efforts to improve citizens’ quality of life in urban areas by offering smarter and more efficient IT-based services in different domains such as health-care and transportation.